google/opencasebook/patents.md

 consideration, and then sought to derogate from the right granted.
 *Spindelfabrik*, 829 F.2d at 1080, 4 USPQ2d at 1048; AMP 389 F.2d at 452, 156
 USPQ at 649-50.
-In *AMP*, for example, a patentee granted a license to, and received payment from, the United States for use of an “idea” which later became the subject matter of its patent. *Id*. at 453-54, 182 Ct.Cl.
+In *AMP*, for example, a patentee granted a license to, and received payment from, the United States for use of an "idea" which later became the subject matter of its patent. *Id*. at 453-54, 182 Ct.Cl.
 86, 389 F.2d 448, 156 USPQ at 651.
 The patentee then discovered a preexisting patent covering an aspect of the invention. *Id*. at 451, 182 Ct.Cl.
 86, 389 F.2d